The National Tariff is a shared responsibility between NHS England and NHS Improvement.

-Under the terms of the Act, NHS England has a duty to specify those healthcare services for which it thinks a national price should be used, and Monitor has the duty to set that price.
-There is also provision for setting rules governing not only how nationally set pricing will work, but also how local price-setting must operate.
+NHS England has a duty to specify those healthcare services for which it thinks a national price should be used, and NHS Improvement has the duty to set that price.
+The National Tariff specifies rules governing not only how nationally set pricing will work, but also how local price-setting must operate.

-This page brings together all relevant publications relating to our work on the NHS payment system, and signposts to other publications which will be of interest, for example relating to rewards and incentives.
+This page brings together all relevant publications relating to our work on the NHS payment system.

 - New payment approaches for mental health services: NHS England and NHS Improvement are supporting providers and commissioners of adult and older people mental health services to implement more transparent payment approaches.